voostindie/magisto/README.md

 It's as simple as that.
 No more.
 No less.

 If your ambitions reach beyond these plain goals, then Magisto is not the tool for you.

+## Product archived!

+**Update September 2021**: as I'm not using this tool anymore, I'm archiving it.
+Right now it's working well with modern JDKs, so it's still usable.
+But I'm not planning on maintaining it any longer.
+Who knows though?

 ## Background